ABET Accreditation Evaluation Is an 18-Month, Five-Step Process.

 Every RFE must be accompanied by one official transcript from a recent program graduate.

-For programs located outside of the U.S., the RFE must also be accompanied by the Request for Approval (RFA) form and all required certified/official translations.
+For programs located outside of the U.S., the RFE must also be accompanied by the Request for Acknowledgement (RFA) form and all required certified/official translations.

 Once your program has submitted a Request for Evaluation, it must submit a Self-Study Report to ABET Headquarters by July 1.
 The chair of your program’s accreditation review team will then instruct you on distributing copies of the Self-Study Report to each member of the review team.
 Helpful resources for preparing the Self-Study Report can be found in the ABET Symposium presentation archive.